 Addiction can often make you feel like you’re in a constant battle between the desire to get sober and the need to feed the addiction.
 This inner tug of war makes the recovery process extremely difficult.

-Sometimes, even the weight of society’s judgment against those with addiction can add more strain on the addict and push them to rush into sobriety without first recognizing the emotional turbulence they’ll have to face before they succeed.
+Sometimes, even the weight of society’s judgment against those with addiction can add more strain on a person and push them to rush into sobriety without first recognizing the emotional turbulence they’ll have to face before they succeed.
 They may feel very depressed, or as though they’ve failed the moment they start thinking of using again.

 1. Find new hobbies that you enjoy.